Retirement Plans

 Defined Benefit Plans have greater administrative fees and more rigid annual funding requirements, but may be ideal for business owners who wish to shelter the largest percentage of their income and/or who want to make the largest retirement plan contribution permitted by IRS rules.

-Simple IRA
+SIMPLE IRA

 Features:

-• A Simple IRA is easy to set up and has low administrative responsibilities.
+• A SIMPLE IRA is easy to set up and has low administrative responsibilities.

 Disadvantages: